FRC2495/FRC2495-2023-Swerve/README.md

 A sandbox project for an FRC swerve drivetrain that uses MK4i Swerve Modules, derived from the REV MAXSwerve template (https://github.com/REVrobotics/MAXSwerve-Java-Template)

-Note that this is meant to be used with a drivetrain composed of four MK4i Swerve Modules, each configured with two SPARKS MAX, a NEO as the driving motor, a NEO as the turning motor, and a Thifty encoder as the absolute turning encoder.
+Note that this is meant to be used with a drivetrain composed of four MK4i Swerve Modules, each configured with two SPARKS MAX, a NEO as the driving motor, a NEO as the turning motor, and a Thrifty encoder as the absolute turning encoder.

 ## Prerequisites